wangziqi2013/wangziqi2013.github.io/_posts/2020-06-21-skewed-tlb.markdown

 size class of the TLB that signals the hit.
 This approach may result in sub-optimal allocation of resource, since TLB entries are divided statically.
 If the actual usage pattern disagrees with the static division, some TLB slices will be underutilized, while others undergo contention.
+(Thoughts: What if I can dynamically adjust ways or even sets using a predictor?)